Program Assistant Intern

 MassINC’s seeks interns to assist with a variety of research projects.
 Undergraduates and graduate students may apply.
 Applications from students working on theses or policy exercises related to MassINC’s most recent research are especially encouraged.

 Candidates should have a strong interest in pursuing a career in public policy and some familiarity with MassINC’s core issues.
-Skills with GIS and statistical analysis are beneficial, but not required.
 We ask for a commitment of at least 12 hours per week.